 Aniruddha welcomes enquiries about opportunities to study or work in the Chatterjee Laboratory.

 After completing his PhD in the Department of Biochemistry at the University of Otago, Euan moved across campus to Pathology where he remains in a joint position in the Chatterjee and Eccles laboratories.
-He is currently involved in projects using genomic/epigenomic methods in several different contexts, including: identification of novel candidate biomarkers and drug targets for melanoma; profiling of circulating tumour DNA to monitor disease burden in melanoma patients; DNA methylation analysis of microdissected tumour regions and isolated cell subsets; mapping the methylome of patients with haematological cancers to develop blood-based diagnostic tools and investigation of a family with a genetic predisposition to myelodysplastic syndrome.
+He is currently involved in projects using genomic/epigenomic methods in several different contexts, including: identification of novel candidate biomarkers and drug targets for colorectal, prostate and lung cancer; profiling of circulating tumour DNA to monitor disease burden in cancer patients; DNA methylation analysis of microdissected tumour regions and isolated cell subsets and mapping the methylome of patients with haematological cancers to develop blood-based diagnostic tools.
 Outside the lab Euan enjoys spending time with his family, painting, gardening, and listening to music.